In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 Run the below command to see the add rows inside the table.

-As you can see the table contains the total of 5 rows.
-Now check whether it will replicated into the target database or not.
+As you can see the table contains a total of 5 rows.
+Now check whether it will be replicated in the target database or not.

 In Target Database

-Login into the target database and run below command to see the replication.
+Login into the target database and run the below command to see the replication.

-You can see the now the table in the target database also has 5 rows.
+You can see that now the table in the target database also has 5 rows.

-So all the contents that will add or remove in the source database will also replicate into the target database also.
+So all the contents that will add or remove from the source database will also replicate in the target database also.

 Final Step